-David Rodziewicz is a senior economics specialist at the Denver Branch of the Federal Reserve Bank of Kansas City.
-His research focuses on energy economics, natural resource economics, climate change, and regional economics.
-His outreach efforts focus on the Rocky Mountain West region (Colorado, Wyoming, and northern New Mexico).
-Rodziewicz is also responsible for briefing the Kansas City Fed’s president – a member of the Federal Open Market Committee – on regional economic conditions as well as energy related issues.
+David Rodziewicz is an advanced economics specialist at the Denver Branch of the Federal Reserve Bank of Kansas City.
+His research areas include energy and natural resource economics, regional economics, commodity markets, finance, and banking.
+He conducts regional and industry outreach in the Rocky Mountain West region (Colorado, Wyoming, and northern New Mexico).
+Rodziewicz also serves as the secretary for the Denver Branch Board of Directors and is responsible for briefing the Kansas City Fed’s president – a member of the Federal Open Market Committee – on regional economic conditions and energy related issues.

-Prior to joining the Economic Research Department at the Bank in 2017, Rodziewicz was as an officer in the National Oceanic and Atmospheric Administration’s Commissioned Officer Corps, where he served as a deck watch officer in Alaska and database manager in Boulder.
+Prior to joining the Economic Research Department at the Bank in 2017, Rodziewicz was as an officer in the National Oceanic and Atmospheric Administration’s Commissioned Officer Corps, where he served as a deck watch officer in Alaska and database manager in Colorado.
 Earlier in his career, he worked in the financial services industry as a stock analyst, covering real estate investment trusts (REITs).
-Rodziewicz holds a master’s degree in Mineral and Energy Economics from Colorado School of Mines and a bachelor’s degree in Finance and Economics from University of Illinois.
+Rodziewicz holds a M.S. in Mineral and Energy Economics from Colorado School of Mines and a B.S. degree in Finance and Economics from University of Illinois.

 Recent Speeches